iled/gsimcli/docs/gui.rst

 Batch networks
 ^^^^^^^^^^^^^^

-This option allow you to select multiple networks to homogenise.
-Each network data set must follow a specific format and have a main folder with a (meaningful) identification name/number, which contains:
+This option allows you to select multiple networks to homogenise.
+Each network data set must follow a specific format and must have a main folder with a (meaningful) identification name/number, which contains:

 * a file with the grid properties, this file name must be of the type